Welcome to the Center for Service & Justice

-Welcome Letter from Dr. Jesse Rodriguez,
+Welcome Letter from the Director

-Our mission is to form transformative, dynamic, contemplative young people through service and advocacy experiences across diverse mediums in order to help foster compassion and a spirit of generosity so as to view the world with open hearts and a critical conscious––challenging them to become people for and with others seeking a faith that does justice.
+Mission Statement: To form transformative, dynamic, contemplative young people through service and advocacy experiences across diverse mediums in order to help foster compassion and a spirit of generosity so as to view the world with open hearts and a critical conscious––challenging them to become people for and with others seeking a faith that does justice.

 A dominant theme of his pontificate, Pope Francis uses the term “encounter” repeatedly as a means to invite [urge] us to go out to the peripheries, especially to the poor and the marginalized, and encounter other persons.
 Cultivating a culture of encounter on our campus space is central for our students’ formation and awareness of those lives whose stories often reside on the margins of life’s histories.
 Informed by our Universal Apostolic Preferences, we have reflected on the ways we can continue to keep our young people connected to a faith that does justice while experiencing this ever-evolving reality that is our pandemic.